metalinked/laravel-defender/README.md

 # Laravel Defender

-A modular security package for Laravel that helps you monitor, detect, and block suspicious activity in your applications.
+A modular security package for Laravel that helps you monitor, detect, and block suspicious or malicious activity in your applications.
-Laravel Defender provides advanced request logging, risk pattern detection, spam protection, and real-time alerts—all fully configurable and privacy-friendly.
+Laravel Defender offers advanced request logging, risk pattern detection, brute force and spam protection, and real-time alerts—all fully configurable and privacy-friendly.
+Easily integrate Defender into your Laravel projects to enhance your application's security with flexible, modern tools.

-> ⚠️ **Currently under development**.
-Contributions and feedback are welcome.
+> ℹ️ Actively maintained.
+Feedback and contributions are welcome.

 > **Note:**
 > This package is 100% open source and does not connect to any external service by default.